skramm/homog2d/docs/homog2d_manual.md

 (or you could of course call the two previous function sequentially.)

 [see showcase](homog2d_showcase.md#sc15)

+Please note:
+* These functions will throw if the container is empty or holds only one point.
+* If the query point is equal to one of the points in the container, these function will still return the nearest/farthest of that point.

 ### 6.6 - Extracting data from sets/containers of primitives